giovannicalo/brackets-coffeescript/readme.md

 * Subsequent division operators on the same line are incorrectly recognized as regular expressions.
 * All variables assignments are recognized as definitions.
 * No help is provided with indentation.
-* Code needs a cleanup and some style adjustments.